-The DS2781 operates directly from 2.5V to 10V and supports single or dual cell Lithium-ion battery packs.
-Nonvolatile storage is provided for cell compensation and application parameters.
-Host side development of fuel-gauging algorithms is eliminated.
+The DS2788 operates directly from 2.5V to 4.5V and supports single-cell Li+ battery packs.
+As shown in Figure 2, the DS2788 accommodates multicell applications by adding a trim resistor for calibration of an external voltage-divider for V{IN} .
+NV storage is provided for cell compensation and application parameters.
+Host-side development of fuel-gauging algorithms is eliminated.
 On-chip algorithms and convenient status reporting of operating conditions reduce the serial polling required of the host processor.

 Additionally, 16 bytes of EEPROM memory are made available for the exclusive use of the host system and/or pack manufacturer.
-The additional EEPROM memory can be used to facilitate battery lot and date tracking and non-volatile storage of system or battery usage statistics.
+The additional EEPROM memory can be used to facilitate battery lot and date tracking and NV storage of system or battery usage statistics.

-A Maxim 1-Wire interface provides serial communication at the standard 16kbps or overdrive 140kbps speeds allows access to data registers, control registers and user memory.
-A unique, factory programmed 64-bit registration number (8-bit family code + 48-bit serial number + 8-bit CRC) assures that no two parts are alike and enables absolute traceability.
-The Maxim 1-Wire interface on the DS2781 supports multidrop capability so that multiple slave devices may be addressed with a single pin.
+A 1-Wire interface provides serial communication at the standard 16kbps or overdrive 140kbps speeds, allowing access to data registers, control registers, and user memory.
+A unique, factory-programmed, 64-bit registration number (8-bit family code + 48-bit serial number + 8-bit CRC) assures that no two parts are alike and enables absolute traceability.
+The 1-Wire interface on the DS2788 supports multidrop capability so that multiple slave devices can be addressed with a single pin.